dhgutman/dhgutman.github.io/_pages/about.md

 News
 ======

+*2022/9/1*

-2022/9/1 - Nam Ho-Nguyen (University of Sydney, Discipline of Business Analytics) and I won the 2022 INFORMS Optimization Society Young Researcher Prize for our paper "Coordinate Descent Without Coordinates: Tangent Subspace Descent on Riemannian Manifolds"
+Nam Ho-Nguyen (University of Sydney, Discipline of Business Analytics) and I won the 2022 INFORMS Optimization Society Young Researcher Prize for our *Mathematics of Operations Research* paper "Coordinate Descent Without Coordinates: Tangent Subspace Descent on Riemannian Manifolds"

 Ph.D.
 Positions and Potential Applicants
 ======